manimino/ducks/docs/how_it_works.rst

 to objects and returned.

 In practice, Dex and FrozenDex have a bit more to them, as they are optimized to have much better memory usage and speed than a naive implementation.
-For example, FrozenDex uses an array-based tree structure.
+For example, FrozenDex uses sorted Numpy arrays instead of BTrees.

 -------------
 Dex internals